labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/intro.md

 **Objectives:**

-- Returning values from functions
+- Learn how to return multiple values from functions
+- Understand optional return values and handling errors
+- Explore the concept of Futures for concurrent programming

-In this exercise, we briefly look at problems related to returning values from functions.
-At first glance, it seems like this should be straightforward, but there are some subtle problems that arise.
+In this exercise, we explore different patterns for returning values from functions in Python.
+While returning a value might seem straightforward, there are several patterns and considerations that arise in different programming scenarios.